stefuiii/tp/docs/DeveloperGuide.md

 The sequence diagram below shows how the sort operation works:
 ![Sort Sequence Diagram](diagrams/SortSequenceDiagram.puml)

-The activity diagram below illustrates depicts the execution flow of the sort command:
+The activity diagram below depicts the execution flow of the sort command:
 ![Sort Activity Diagram](diagrams/SortActivityDiagram.puml)

 [To include implementations once finalised - with PUML]